jgraham0325/land-register-api-docs/docs/api-documentation/V1.10/index.md

 {: .govuk-body}

-Note that rate limiting thresholds will be under regular review and refinement during the Public Beta phase.
+Note that rate limiting thresholds will be under regular review and refinement during the Public Beta.
 The final Production values will be confirmed prior to entering Public Beta.
 {: .govuk-body}